-Feedback following the 2018-2019 Annual Works Plan, public meetings and stakeholder site visits highlighted community concern for accelerated erosion along the true left and flooding along the true right during high flow events.
-These continuing issues are concerning and reflect the necessity to progress solutions.
+Community feedback has highlighted concern for accelerated erosion along the true left bank and increased flooding along the true right during high flow events.
+These continuing issues are increasingly concerning and reflect the necessity to progress solutions.
+These concerns are supported by our most recent scheme review and ongoing observations by WRC staff.

-The issues are a result of build-up of gravel in this reach, confirmed by the recent externally assessed scheme review.
-The review highlighted that the freeboard of flood scheme assets in this zone are at a level where immediate gravel extraction is required so that the scheme can hold a design level flood event.
-It is estimated that between 60,000-80,000 cubic metres of gravel needs to be removed from the system to achieve this.
+These issues are largely due to gravel build up in this reach.
+Lowering of built-up areas of the island is required so that the flood scheme assets can hold a 1 in 100yr flood event.
+It is estimated that between 40-60,000 cubic metres of gravel needs to be removed from this area to achieve this.

-Concerns raised during consultation included loss of cultural significance of the main section of the braided island, changes to the hydrology of this reach and potential impacts on the fishery and ecosystem.

-The below plan aims to address these concerns while maintaining the objective.
+Concerns raised during previous consultation include changes to the hydrology of this reach and potential impacts on the fishery and ecosystem.
+The plan below addresses these concerns while maintaining the objective.

-The focus is to extract gravel from the highlighted areas down to annual average flow level (Figure 3).
-This will increase water holding capacity, without affecting the hydrology of the river.
-Increased capacity in this reach will reduce the chance of flood and erosion to both sides.
-Machines and trucks will enter the island by a causeway over the true right channel (access from Grace Rd to avoid Turangi Township), see Figure 5.
+The focus is to remove gravel from the built areas down to annual average flow level (Figure 2), leaving a buffer strip undisturbed.
+This will increase water holding capacity, without affecting the hydrology of the wet river channels and reduce the potential for sediment release.
+Machines and trucks will enter the island by a causeway over the true right channel to avoid river crossings, to reduce elevating sediment discharges.
+The causeway will be installed from the Grace Rd fishing access area and removed post works.